 The marketing landscape is constantly evolving.
 The biggest challenge?
 Knowing how, what, and where to connect with your audience.
-Here are 3 strategic takeaways on how to reach the people that matter most to you (and why it matters), from my week at Hubspot’s Inbound conference:

 1. Content is still vital in marketing.